3F/web.vsSBE/Developer Zone/New Component.md

 **But**, today this was not necessary for our users.
 Otherwise, you should [create](https://bitbucket.org/3F/vssolutionbuildevent/issues/new) issue and **vote** for this - we'll look it as demand among users.

+Also, as variant you can see [C# Mode](../Modes/CSharp) as equivalent to your actions at runtime.

 ## Dom & Code Completion